 Sextortion is a growing problem, with multiple online platforms being used to help facilitate this crime.
 With so little data known about the dynamics of this crime, we set out to learn more from those directly impacted.
-Thorn partnered with the Crimes Against Children Research Center (CCRC) to conduct research to provide useful, accessible information about the dynamics of online episodes involving extortion of sexual images and related crimes against children and adolescents.
+In an effort to better understand the threat of sextortion and its impact on children, teens, and young adults, Thorn partnered with the Crimes Against Children Research Center (CCRC) at the University of New Hampshire to conduct a first of its kind online survey of 1,631 persons ages 18 to 25 that have been targets of sextortion.
+Our goal was to provide useful, accessible information about the dynamics of online episodes involving extortion of sexual images and related crimes against children and adolescents.
 We hope our findings will be able to inform further research and the development of interventions to disrupt, discourage and prevent online extortion of sexual images and related crimes against minors.

 Invisible Offenders: A Study Estimating Online Sex Customers